tomerbasin/ROP-Emporium/README.md

 # ROP_Emporium

-Each py file outputs the full command line to get the flag
+Each .py file outputs the full command line to get the flag